 - To help avoid being bitten by Aedes aegypti or other mosquito species, health officials advise using mosquito repellents that contain 20 percent to 30 percent DEET, picaridin or oil of lemon eucalyptus.
 DEET is not recommended for use on children younger than 2 months old.
 When inside, close windows and use air-conditioning.
 Or, if windows are open, check screens to ensure there are no holes.

-- Health officials say there is no concern about visiting or living in Key West.
-Between overnight vacationers and cruise ship passengers, Key West hosts some 2.4 million visitors a year.
+- Between overnight vacationers and cruise ship passengers, Key West hosts some 2.4 million visitors a year.
 Of 66 cases confirmed in 2010, nine were visitors, or .000003 percent of all tourists to Key West.
 All persons who acquired dengue in Key West fully recovered.
-There were no confirmed cases in 2011 or 2012 and officials credit the successful reduction to community education and aerial application of a highly effective larvacide that prevents mosquitoes from reaching adulthood.

-- The vast majority of dengue cases in Key West emanated from a .75-square-mile residential section in Old Town.
-No reported cases have originated outside of Key West or elsewhere in the Florida Keys.
+- All confirmed cases were acquired in Key West and there is no evidence that infections spread elsewhere in the Florida Keys.
+The vast majority of dengue cases in Key West emanated from a .75-square-mile residential section in Old Town.
+No reported cases have originated outside of Key West.

-- The Keys have an aggressive mosquito abatement program, and the Florida Keys Mosquito Control District has and continues focused eradication efforts in the affected section of Old Town Key West.
-New technology used includes aerial application of an innovative, larvacide that targets the mosquito larvae and stops them from reaching adulthood.
+- The Florida Keys Mosquito Control District has an aggressive Aedes aegypti mosquito suppression and abatement program.
+New technologies used include aerial application of an innovative larvacide that targets the mosquito larvae and stops them from reaching adulthood.
 The larvacide is non-toxic to humans and animals.
-Other technologies are being considered to ensure success of the Aedes aegypti suppression program.

 - More than 100 million cases of dengue occur every year worldwide, with year-round cases in the Caribbean and South and Central America.
 Symptoms of dengue can include high fever, headache, pain behind the eyes, backache, joint and muscle pains, nausea and vomiting, and sometimes rash.
 Care procedures normally involve seeking medical treatment for severe flu.